-To quote on your certification, certification bodies may ask: -----

-- Which seafood species you want to buy and sell as certified. - What activities you perform with the certified seafood (for example packing, processing or trading). - If you have any certified suppliers. - Where your company is based and how many sites it has. - If you intend to use subcontractors to process, pack, transport or store certified seafood. - If you handle both certified and non-certified species.
+- To quote on your certification, certification bodies may ask: If your company meets the eligibility criteria for the Consumer-Facing Organisation version of the Standard.
+Details about your company's internal systems and processes to determine your risk level.
+Which seafood species you want to buy and sell as certified.
+What activities you perform with the certified seafood (for example packing, processing or trading).
+If you have any certified suppliers.
+Where your company is based and how many sites it has.
+If your company has more than one operating site, (e.g. a storage warehouse or central kitchen) and if any sites sell or serve to the final consumer.
+If you intend to use subcontractors to process, pack, transport or store certified seafood.